 1967 - Electronic Assistance Corp. - contract FR-36-039-N-6-00189

 NOTES: The first few hundred R-390A receivers built by Collins will have long data tags with 14214-PH-51 contract number.
 Remaining Collins receivers have short data plate with either 375-PH-54 or 08719-PH-55 contract numbers.
-Amelco was supposedly an alternate name used by Teledyne.
+Amelco was supposedly an alternate name used by Teledyne, as was Imperial.
 Electronic Assistance Corporation was owned by the same conglomerate that owned Hammarlund in the sixties.
 It's often reported that Hammarlund owned EAC but the "Hammarlund Connection" for EAC is vague at best.